norikra/norikra.github.io/query.md

   a.country AS country,
   b.code AS event_code,
   COUNT(*) AS times
-FROM registrations.std:unique(name) AS a
+FROM registrations.std:unique(name) AS a,
-JOIN
      behavior.win:time_batch(1 hours) AS b
-ON a.name = b.name
+WHERE a.name = b.name
-WHERE b.log_level IN ('INFO', 'WARN', 'ERROR')
+  AND b.log_level IN ('INFO', 'WARN', 'ERROR')
 GROUP BY a.name, a.country, b.code
 ```